Haz Al-Din: Controversies

 Al-Din has been criticized for allegedly co-opting socialist rhetoric to advance a reactionary agenda.
-His MAGA Communism strategy has been described by critics as a fringe extremist movement.
+His MAGA Communism strategy has been described by critics as an extremist movement, with pro-Israel think tank MEMRI describing the strategy as a form of red–green Islamism and part of the broader global anti-Zionist and "White Jihad" movements.

 Observers from Vice News and Compact Magazine have argued that MAGA Communism lacks ideological consistency, and is more of a cultural provocation than a coherent political movement.
 Yale professor Daniel HoSang has described it as an opportunistic ideology that shifts working-class discontent into a reactionary framework.
 The PERIL Lab at American University has suggested that it appeals to politically disillusioned groups and is exploited by online extremist networks.

 In 2022, Al-Din was banned from Twitch after researchers flagged his channel, InfraredShow, for spreading pro-Russia and anti-Ukraine narratives about the Russian invasion of Ukraine, with his livestreaming activities migrating to Kick.
 A Tech Transparency Project investigation identified his Twitch channel as one of multiple platforms amplifying Russian state-aligned misinformation, including claims about the de-Nazification of Ukraine and false allegations of Western-backed biolabs in Ukraine.
 The Financial Times also reported on his content moderation disputes, highlighting his involvement in spreading narratives aligned with Russian foreign policy and his subsequent removal from multiple platforms.
 Al-Din was unbanned from Twitch in April 2025.

 In April 2024, Al-Din co-hosted the Free America to Free Palestine event in Dearborn, Michigan, alongside Jackson Hinkle, discussing strategies for influencing U.S. foreign policy and achieving Palestinian liberation.
 The event, which attracted controversy due to its anti-Zionist rhetoric and alignment with MAGA Communism, was covered by Newsweek for its unorthodox political messaging.
-CNN also reported on the event, highlighting its pro-Russia and anti-Israel rhetoric, which were key themes of the event.
+CNN said pro-Russia and anti-Israel rhetoric were key themes of the event.

+In 2024 Al-Din and fellow American Communist Party member Jackson Hinkle were booed off-stage at an event co-sponsored by the Council on American-Islamic Relations (CAIR) at Emory University which featured pro-Palestinian activist Norman Finkelstein.
+Al-Din attacked audience members in a speech where he accused attendees of being responsible in the spread of Zionist and imperialist propaganda.